 the full application fee described in 309 CMR 2.08.

-If the application is approved, the applicant must pay a full examination fee and pass a licensing examination within the following two years to obtain a full license, and he or she may not act as, advertise as, hold himself or herself out to be, or represent himself or
+If the application is approved, the applicant must pay a full examination fee and pass a licensing examination within the following two years to obtain a full license, and the applicant may not act as, advertise as, hold themselves out to be, or represent

-herself as being, a licensed site professional until her or she has passed an examination.
+themselves as being, a licensed site professional until the applicant has passed an examination.

-Notwithstanding 309 CMR 3.06(4), if at the time he or she must submit a renewal application form a licensed site professional has obtained all but 12 or fewer of the continuing education credits required to renew his or her license, the licensed site professional may apply to the Board for a 90-day extension of his or her license expiration date for the purpose of obtaining the additional required continuing education credits.
+Notwithstanding 309 CMR 3.06(4), if at the time a licensed site professional must submit a renewal application form, the licensed site professional has obtained all but 9 or fewer of the continuing education credits required to renew a license, the licensed site professional may apply to the Board for a 90-day extension of the license expiration date for the purpose of obtaining the additional required continuing education credits.

-To apply for this 90-day extension, a licensed site professional must do both of the following prior to the date of expiration of his or her license:
+To apply for this 90-day extension, a licensed site professional must do both of the following prior to the date of expiration of the license:

-submit a completed renewal application form demonstrating that the licensed site professional has earned all but 12 or fewer of the continuing education credits required to renew his or her license, and
+submit a completed renewal application form demonstrating that the licensed site professional has earned all but 9 or fewer of the continuing education credits required to renew the license, and

 remit the required applicable license renewal processing fee.

-After verifying that the licensed site professional has earned all but 12 or fewer of the continuing education credits needed to renew the license and that the license renewal processing fee has been paid, the Board will notify the licensed site professional that the 90-day extension has been allowed and how to submit documentation of the additional required credits once obtained.
-At the time the licensed site professional submits documentation of having earned the additional required credits, he or she must again pay a license renewal processing fee.
-A license that is renewed during the 90-day extension period shall be assigned the expiration date that would have been assigned if the applicant had renewed his or her license without requesting a 90-day extension.
+After verifying that the licensed site professional has earned all but 9 or fewer of the continuing education credits needed to renew the license and that the license renewal processing fee has been paid, the Board will notify the licensed site professional that the 90-day extension has been allowed and how to submit documentation of the additional required credits once obtained.
+At the time the licensed site professional submits documentation of having earned the additional required credits, the applicant must again pay a license renewal processing fee.
+A license that is renewed during the 90-day extension period shall be assigned the expiration date that would have been assigned if the applicant had renewed the license without requesting a 90-day extension.

 Only one extension will be granted to each LSP at the end of each three-year licensure period.

-If a licensed site professional who has been granted a 90-day extension fails to earn the additional required credits or fails to submit documentation thereof by the end of the extension period, his or her license shall lapse at the close of business on the last day of the extension period, and the late renewal and reapplication provisions of 309 CMR 3.06(4) shall apply; provided however, the one-year period for renewing his or her license without reapplying shall be deemed to have commenced on the original license expiration date and not at the end of the 90-day extension period.
+If a licensed site professional who has been granted a 90-day extension fails to earn the additional required credits or fails to submit documentation thereof by the end of the extension period, the license shall lapse at the close of business on the last day of the extension period, and the late renewal and reapplication provisions of 309 CMR 3.06(4) shall apply; provided however, the one-year period for renewing the license without reapplying shall be deemed to have commenced on the original license expiration date and not at the end of the 90-day extension period.

 No portion of the credits for a continuing education course required to fulfill the requirements of one renewal period may be carried over into the subsequent renewal period.

-Notwithstanding 309 CMR 3.06(4), a licensed site professional who has submitted to the Board prior to the expiration of his or her license either a complete license renewal application or a complete application for a 90-day extension, has enclosed the required documentation demonstrating that he or she has fulfilled the applicable continuing education requirements, and has paid the proper renewal processing fee may continue to render waste site cleanup activity opinions until either:
+Notwithstanding 309 CMR 3.06(4), a licensed site professional who has submitted to the Board prior to the expiration of a license either a complete license renewal application or a complete application for a 90-day extension, has included the required documentation demonstrating that the applicant has fulfilled the applicable continuing education requirements, and has paid the proper renewal processing fee may continue to render waste site cleanup activity opinions until either:

-the Board renews his or her license; or
+the Board renews the license; or